 Files that are attached to the forms must be in Adobe Portable Document Format (PDF) unless otherwise specified in this FOA.
 Attached PDF files must be plain files consisting of text, numbers, and images without editable fields, signatures, passwords, redactions, or other advanced features available in some PDF-compatible software.
-Do not attach PDF portfolios.
+Do not use PDF portfolios or binders.